Phil Knight: Other projects

-Knight and wife Penny also donated to the Marylhurst Knights Opportunity Scholarship Program at Marylhurst University, a private Roman Catholic university in Marylhurst, Oregon; as a result, the university named a lawn on their campus "Knight's Green" in the family's honor.
+Knight and wife Penny also donated to the Marylhurst Knights Opportunity Scholarship Program at Marylhurst University, a private Catholic university in Marylhurst, Oregon; as a result, the university named a lawn on their campus "Knight's Green" in the family's honor.

 In December 2016, Knight disclosed that he had donated $112 million in Nike stock to charity.

+In 2026, Knight built his own $7,600,000 private hangar in Oregon as he wanted a place for all his jets.

 Accolades

 In 2000, Knight was inducted into the Oregon Sports Hall of Fame for his Special Contribution to Sports in Oregon.
 At the time of his induction, he had contributed approximately US$230 million to UO, the majority of which was for athletics.

 On February 24, 2012, Knight was announced as a 2012 inductee of the Naismith Memorial Basketball Hall of Fame, as a contributor.
 The Hall recognized him as the driving force behind Nike's huge financial support of U.S. basketball and its players.
 Knight was formally inducted on September 7, 2012.

 In 1989, Knight received the Golden Plate Award of the American Academy of Achievement.
 For his "contributions to business, corporate and philanthropic leadership", Knight was elected to the 2015 American Academy of Arts and Sciences membership class.

 In 2020, the university polled alumni and fans on social media, asking them which four UO alumni they would place on a notional Mount Rushmore for the university.
 Knight was one of the four final choices, along with Ducks track legend Steve Prefontaine; current NFL player Marcus Mariota, the 2014 Heisman Trophy winner; and Sabrina Ionescu, who had just completed an epic college basketball career for the Ducks.

 In 2024, Knight received the President's award of the World Athletics Awards.

+In December 2025, Phil Knight became the top charitable donor of 2025, according to new research from The Chronicle of Philanthropy with a record of $2 Billion donation.

 Personal life

 Knight met his wife, Penelope "Penny" Parks, while he was her professor at Portland State University.
 They were married on September 13, 1968.
 They own a home in La Quinta, California.

 Knight's son, Matthew, died in a scuba diving accident in El Salvador in 2004.
-Another son of Knight's, Travis Knight, runs the Laika animation studio.
-Phil Knight serves as chairman.
+Another son of Knight's, Travis Knight, runs the Laika animation studio, where Phil Knight serves as chairman.

 Knight lists Nike's headquarters in Beaverton, Oregon, as his home address on government records.
 He resides in a rural area outside Hillsboro, Oregon and owns a personal flight hangar along with two private jets at the Hillsboro Airport.

 Ben Affleck and Matt Damon produced a film called Air about Nike's signing of Michael Jordan and ultimately the Air Jordan brand.
 Affleck plays Knight in the film.